madmickstar/oui/README.md

 OUI
 ==
-'oui' is an easy to use MAC address vendor lookup tool.
+`oui` is an easy to use MAC address vendor lookup tool.

-I regularly have to go to the internet to lookup MAC address vendor details. 'oui' will lookup the vendor of a MAC address from the convenience of a CLI one liner. 'oui' has the ability to lookup multiple MAC address simultaneously and present the MAC address in mutiple common formats.
+I regularly have to go to the internet to lookup MAC address vendor details. `oui` will lookup the vendor of a MAC address from the convenience of a CLI one liner. `oui` has the ability to lookup multiple MAC address simultaneously and present the MAC address in mutiple common formats.